wedevelopnl/pirumage/README.md

 # Pirumage is a simple Magento Channel Server Manager

-Pirumage is a simple Channel Server Manager compatible with Magento Connect Manager v2.0 (Magento CE v1.5.0 and up) that lets you setup channel servers in a matter of minutes.
+Pirumage is a simple Channel Server Manager compatible with Magento Connect Manager v2.0 (Magento CE v1.5.0.0 and up) that lets you set up channel servers in a matter of minutes.
 Pirumage is based on Pirum, the simple PEAR Channel Server Manager.
 Instead of PEAR, Pirumage is compatible with Magento's Connect Manager v2.0 protocol.